 Mark Strickson is an internationally respected producer and director of documentary programmes.
 After taking a degree in zoology he moved to Bristol's "Green Hollywood", joined Partridge Films and had early, huge success with "Ten Deadliest Snakes" fronted by the then-unknown Steve Irwin.
 Mark then became Head of Programmes at the world-renowned company Oxford Scientific Films (OSF).
 During his tenure OSF won both an Emmy and two Wildscreen Golden Pandas (for Bug World, made for Channel 4) .
 More recently he spent three years with Natural History New Zealand before forming his own production company.
 Regular clients for Mark include National Geographic, Discovery and Animal Planet with further projects being made for the Travel Channel, WNET, ZDF and, in the United Kingdom, C4, C5, ITV and the BBC.
 His work has been outstanding and sometimes groundbreaking; for example his programmes were the first to capture the leaps of the Jerboa and changed scientific understanding of Komodo dragons.
 In 2013 he produced and directed an observational documentary series about South African anti-poaching squads.
-After several years of running his own production company Mark has been recruited by ITV where he is running the Edinburgh office that produces "Border Life", the half-hour parliamentary programmes and one-hour documentaries.
+After several years of running his own production company Mark was recruited by ITV where he ran the Edinburgh office, producing "Border Life" and parliamentary coverage.
+In 2017 Mark returned to New Zealand to produce a series called "Modern Dinosaurs" for the Discovery Channel.
+Currently he is filming a series on volcanoes.

 Bougainville Television Project